kokkos/kokkos-comm/docs/design/mpi_interop.rst

 .. admonition:: TODO!

-    Present KokkosComm objectives for interoperability with MPI.
+    Present Kokkos Comm objectives for interoperability with MPI.